nautilor/nord-sddm/README.md

 This is my custom login screen based on the Nord colorscheme

+This version does not have the shadow around the Login Rectangle (as you can see in the screenshot below)

 # Installation
 - Move the folder `Nord` in the sddm themes folder